Miss New Mexico

 The Miss New Mexico competition is the pageant that selects the representative for the state of New Mexico in the Miss America pageant.

-Kaitlin Kerl of Albuquerque was crowned Miss New Mexico 2022 on June 11, 2022 at the Flickinger Center of Performing Arts in Alamogordo, New Mexico.
-She competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut in December 2022.
+Emille-Marie Enriquez was crowned Miss New Mexico 2024 on June 8, 2024, at the Flickinger Center in Alamogordo.
+She will compete for the title of Miss America 2025.

 Results summary

 The following is a visual summary of the past results of Miss New Mexico titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.